-- Bad wiring
+- Faulty AC wiring

-- Outside fan is not working
+- Outside AC fan is not working

-The outside fan is responsible for conveying the heat from your Gainesville home to the outside air.
+The outside fan is responsible for transferring the heat from your Gainesville home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This usually indicates a loss of power, contactor problems or even a broken thermostat.
+This typically indicates a lack of power, contactor problems or even a faulty thermostat.

 - Frozen coil

 Best practices suggest that the number one way for a Gainesville area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and apply the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!